 What is a trike motorcycle?

-A trike is built on a motorcycle chassis with three wheels rather than two.
-The standard trike has one wheel in front and two in the back, like a three-wheeled bicycle.
-A reverse trike has two wheels in the front and one in the back.
-Trikes started as aftermarket customizations of standard motorcycles, but many new models blur the line between motorcycle and car.
+A trike is a type of motorcycle built on a chassis with three wheels.
+The standard trike has one wheel in front and two in the back.
+A reverse trike has two wheels in the front and one wheel in the back.
+Trikes started as aftermarket customizations of standard motorcycles.
+Many new models blur the line between motorcycle and car.

 Pros and cons of trike motorcycles